-- (A) No licensee, manager or agent of any establishment licensed for on-premises consumption shall knowingly or recklessly permit the removal from the licensed premises of any alcohol beverages in sealed or unsealed containers. - (B) Licensees who may permit (see exceptions below) a customer to remove a partially consumed bottle of vinous liquor shall reseal the bottle with a cork or other commercially manufactured stopper.
+- (A) No licensee, manager or agent of any establishment licensed for on-premises consumption shall knowingly or recklessly permit the removal from the licensed premises of any alcohol beverages in sealed or unsealed containers. - (B) Licensees who may permit (see exceptions below) a customer to remove a partially consumed bottle of vinous liquor shall reseal the bottle with a cork or other commercially manufactured stopper so long as the originally sealed container did not contain more than 750 ml of vinous liquor.